rtansf/quantum/README.md

 * data_source - specifies where the data records will come from.
 In the example, it's a csv file called 'transactions.csv'.
 Quantum supports other sources such as AWS SQS, Kinesis, Kafka, RabbitMQ
 * data_type - the type of our record and we've called it, 'transaction'.
-* dimensions - the dimensions in our record that we want to aggregate, in this case ProductId
+* dimensions - the non-time dimensions in our record that we want to aggregate, in this case ProductId
 * time - the time dimensions which we want to aggregate (Quantum supports year, month, week, day, day_of_week, hour, min, sec)
 * measures - the numeric columns which we want to aggregate over (Quantum supports sum and average)
 * datetime_field_name - the name of the date/time field in the data set